nofishy/filemaster_agent/README.md

 ## Architecture

-FileMaster AI Agent is built upon a modular architecture:
+File Master Agent is built upon a modular architecture:

 1.  **Goose AI Agent Core:** This is the brain of the operation, responsible for:
     *   Natural Language Processing (NLP) to understand user commands.